awwaiid/thelackthereof/Deep_Code_Tracing.md

 }'
 </code>

 Now we need to write down interesting things during our program execution.
 In my case, I'm working with a Rails project using RSpec.
 So I put this code near the top of spec/spec_helper.rb.
-Once executed, this code will start writing out to 'trace.log' lots and lots of tracing data:
+Once executed, this code will start writing out to 'trace_log.json' lots and lots of tracing data:
 <code>
 git_sha = `git rev-parse HEAD`.chomp
 trace_seq = 0
-trace_log = File.new('trace.log', 'w')
+trace_log = File.new('trace_log.json', 'w')
 trace_id = SecureRandom.uuid
 trace = TracePoint.new(:line) do |tp|
   next unless tp.path.start_with?(Rails.root.to_s)